Induced entanglement entropy of harmonic oscillators in noncommutative phase space: Abstract

 \section{Abstract}

-We study the quantum entropy and entanglement of the $2D$ isotropic harmonic oscillators in noncommutative phase space.
-We propose a definition of quantum R\'{e}nyi entropy by the Wigner functions in noncommutative phase space.
-Using the R\'{e}nyi entropy, we calculate the entanglement entropy of the ground state of the harmonic oscillators.
-We find that the $2D$ isotropic harmonic oscillators can be entangled in noncommutative phase space.
-This is an entanglement-like effect caused by the noncommutativity of the phase space.
-We also study the Tsallis entropy of the harmonic oscillators in noncommutative phase space. \\
+We study the entanglement entropy of harmonic oscillators in noncommutative phase space.
+We propose a new definition of quantum R\'{e}nyi entropy based on Wigner functions in noncommutative phase space.
+Using the R\'{e}nyi entropy, we calculate the entanglement entropy of the ground state of the $2D$ isotropic harmonic oscillators.
+We find that for some values of the noncommutative parameters, the harmonic oscillators can be entangled in noncommutative phase space.
+This is a new entanglement-like effect caused by the noncommutativity of the phase space. \\

 \textit{PACS:} 03.65.Ud, 02.40.Gh, 89.70.Cf \\